tombensve/SimplifiedAnnotationProcessor/docs/SimplifiedAnnotationProcessor.md

 The se.natusoft.annotation.processor.simplified.model contains the following classes:

-     Annotation     - Wraps an AnnotationMirror
+     SAPAnnotation     - Wraps an AnnotationMirror
-     BaseElement    - Baseclass for all other in this package.
+     SAPBaseElement    - Baseclass for all other in this package.
-     Executable     - Wraps ExecutableElement (constructors and methods) Variable       - Wraps VariableElement (field, parameter, etc) MemberVariable - Supclass of Variable and provides getter for the Type the member is part of.
+     SAPExecutable     - Wraps ExecutableElement (constructors and methods) SAPVariable       - Wraps VariableElement (field, parameter, etc) SAPMemberVariable - Supclass of Variable and provides getter for the Type the member is part of.
-     Type           - Wraps TypeElement (Class, Interace, Enum)
+     SAPType           - Wraps TypeElement (Class, Interace, Enum)

 These wrappers of javax.lang.model.element.* models makes it a little bit easier extracting information.